microsoft/computervision-recipes/README.md

-Alternatively, we support Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PatrickBue/computervision-recipes/master?filepath=scenarios%2Fclassification%2F01_training_introduction_BINDER.ipynb) which makes it easy to try some of our notebooks in a web-browser simply by following this link.
+Alternatively, we support Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/PatrickBue/computervision-recipes/master?filepath=scenarios%2Fclassification%2F01_training_introduction_BINDER.ipynb) which makes it easy to try one of our notebooks in a web-browser simply by following this link.
 However, Binder is free, and as as result only comes with limited CPU compute power and without GPU support.
-Expect the notebooks to run very slowly (this can be somewhat improved by reducing image resolution to e.g. 60 pixels but at the cost of low accuracies).
+Expect the notebook to run very slowly (this is somewhat improved by reducing image resolution to e.g. 60 pixels but at the cost of low accuracies).

 ## Scenarios